micha003/micha003/README.md

 - 👋 Hi, I’m @micha003
 - 👀 I’m interested in Webdevelopment and building applications
 - 🌱 I’m currently learning Python and Js
+- 🔍 I would like to contribute to a Open-Source-Project, but I don't find one...

 <!---
 micha003/micha003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.